ivmai/bdwgc/docs/gcinterface.md

 `void * GC_MALLOC_ATOMIC_IGNORE_OFF_PAGE(size_t _bytes_)` - Analogous
-to `GC_MALLOC` and `GC_MALLOC_ATOMIC`, respectively, except that the client guarantees that as long as the resulting object is of use, a pointer is maintained to someplace inside the first 512 bytes of the object.
+to `GC_MALLOC` and `GC_MALLOC_ATOMIC`, respectively, except that the client guarantees that as long as the resulting object is of use, a pointer is maintained to someplace inside the first heap block (hblk) of the object.
 This pointer should be declared volatile to avoid interference from compiler optimizations.
 (Other nonvolatile pointers to the object may exist as well.)
 This is the preferred way to allocate objects that are likely to be more than 100 KB in size.
 It greatly reduces the risk that such objects will